 Huntly missed out on the oil and gas boom enjoyed by Aberdeen and its nearby towns.
 But over the decades, Huntly’s residents have instead learned how to make their own luck and are not afraid to do things differently.

-The town has a long history of community-led action, with two organisations in particular – Deveron Projects and Huntly and District Development Trust – complementing each other’s activities over the last decade for the community’s benefit.
+The town has a long history of community-led action, with two organisations in particular – Deveron Projects and Huntly Development Trust – complementing each other’s activities over the last decade for the community’s benefit.